mkotsovoulou/ods6001a/labs/lab3_1/README.md

 python lab3_1.py
 ```

-Check that it produces correct results.
-For the sample string provided the average should be: XXXX
+Check that your code produces correct results.

+For the sample string provided, the average is:  6.333333333333333 and when formatted using 2 decimals, the correct output should be 6.33

 {% next %}